-It is difficult to accurately predict when the impact of the spread of the COVID-19 coronavirus infections will be contained, etc. However, the Group has made accounting estimates based on the assumption that the situation will be gradually normalized although there will remain the impact in the next fiscal year, reflecting such estimates in the valuation of noncurrent assets, the recoverability of deferred tax assets, etc.
+It is difficult to accurately predict when the impact of the spread of the COVID-19 coronavirus infections will be contained, etc. However, the Group has made accounting estimates based on the assumption that certain effects will continue in the next fiscal year, reflecting such estimates in the valuation of noncurrent assets, the recoverability of deferred tax assets, etc.